 We like to think that he adopted us.

 Is a Rottweiler a good watchdog?

-We’ve only had a single Rottie so all of my experience stems from that.
-We had a friend down the road who used to walk hers past our house daily so I had the chance to talk with her about “Axle” on occasion and our experiences were similar.
+We’ve only had a single Rottie, so my experience stems from that.
+We had a friend down the road who used to walk hers past our house daily, so I had the chance to talk with her about “Axle” on occasion, and our experiences were similar.

 Rottweilers make excellent watchdogs, plain and simple.

 The first thing to consider is what the sight of a Rottweiler does to a potential intruder.

 I’m always of the mindset that an intruder chooses the path of least resistance, and a house with a Rottweiler is not that.
 There’s a house down the road, around the corner, or in a different neighborhood that does not have a Rottweiler, so it’s an easier target.